ace-lab/pl-ucb-csxxx/README.md

    - midterm
    - final
    - Developers should define these for their course in `infoCourse.json`
-2. Semester the question was written in and the question number (Ex: Fa18Q6 or Sp20Q10)
+2. Semester the original question was written in and the question number (Ex: Fa18Q6 or Sp20Q10)
-   - Usually the 'type of exam' tag goes hand in hand with this one.
+   - Usually the 'type of exam' tag goes hand in hand with this tag.
-   - These should not be defined in `infoCourse.json` and only tagged in `info.json`.
+   - These should not be defined in `infoCourse.json` and only tagged in each question's `info.json`.
-3. Any subtopics not covered in the Topics section of `infoCourse.json` should be defined here as well.
+3. Any subtopics not covered in the Topics section of `infoCourse.json` should be defined on `infoCourse.json` under tags.

-NOTE: Any tags not defined in `infoCourse.json` but tagged in `info.json` will default to the gray1 color.
+NOTE: Any tags not defined in `infoCourse.json` but tagged in each question's `info.json` will default to the gray1 color on Prairielearn.